MuhammadAbdullahNaeem1/Indonesian-Gesture-Quiz/README.md

 Engaging gameplay with a 5-question challenge, each under a 10-second countdown.
 Visual feedback on correctness and final score display.

+# Installation
+First type the commands on the terminal pip install opencv-python pip install mediapipe run the program by python code_1.py

 # 🕹️ How to Play:

 Open your hands wide for detection.